Accrington Stanley F.C.: Return to the Football League (2006–present)

-The 2009–10 season was far better, with the club pushing for a playoff place at the turn of the year.
-A run of 9 wins in 10 League games saw the club with a chance of making the playoffs, only for this to fade in March/April.
-The emergence of the Michael Symes and Bobby Grant partnership was a key aspect and, following their achievements throughout the season, both moved on to bigger clubs.
-In terms of cup performance the club was superb, reaching the 2nd round of the League Cup losing only 2–1 to Queens Park Rangers, the quarter-finals of the Football League Trophy losing 2–0 to Leeds United, and the 4th round of the FA Cup losing 3–1 to Premier League team Fulham.
+The 2009–10 season was better, with the club pushing for a play-off place at the turn of the year.
+Nine wins in 10 League games saw the club with a chance of making the play-offs, only for this to fade in March/April.
+The partnership of Michael Symes and Bobby Grant was a key aspect but, following their achievements throughout the season, both moved on to bigger clubs.
+In terms of cup performance the club reached the 2nd round of the League Cup (losing 2–1 to Queens Park Rangers), the quarter-finals of the Football League Trophy (losing 2–0 to Leeds United), and the 4th round of the FA Cup (losing 3–1 to Premier League team Fulham).

 The club reached the Football League Two play-offs during the 2010–11 season, one of the most successful in its history.
-A run of 1 loss in 19 games, from February till May, saw the club finish in a best-ever 5th position, eventually losing to League Two newcomers Stevenage in the Playoff Semi-finals.
-The season saw the emergence of Jimmy Ryan as a star in the making, along with a number of others, including goalkeeper Alex Cisak and midfielder Sean McConville.
-In the domestic cups, Stanley reached the 2nd round of the League Cup, losing 3–2 to Premier League team Newcastle United.
-The club actually won the 1st-round game of the Football League Trophy away to Tranmere Rovers, but was then forced to resign from the competition after fielding the ineligible Ray Putterill in the game.
-The club also reached the 2nd round of the FA Cup, but lost to fellow League Two side Port Vale.
+One defeat in 19 games from February to May saw the club finish in 5th position, eventually losing to League Two newcomers Stevenage in the play-off semi-finals.
+The season saw the emergence of Jimmy Ryan as a star in the making, along with goalkeeper Alex Cisak and midfielder Sean McConville.
+In the domestic cups, Stanley reached the second round of the League Cup (losing 3–2 to Premier League team Newcastle United).
+The club won its first-round game in the Football League Trophy away to Tranmere Rovers, but was then forced to resign from the competition having fielded the ineligible Ray Putterill.
+The club also reached the second round of the FA Cup, but lost to fellow League Two side Port Vale.